gmag11/EnigmaIOT/readme.md

 ### EnigmaIoT protocol

 The named **EnigmaIoT protocol** is designed to use encrypted communication without the need to hardcode the key.
-It uses [Diffie Hellman](https://security.stackexchange.com/a/196480) algorithm to calculate a shared key.
+It uses [Elliptic Curves Diffie Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman) algorithm to calculate a shared key.

 The process starts with node announcing itself with a Client Hello message.
 It tells the gateway its intention to establish a new shared key.
-It sends Diffie Hellman public part to be used on gateway to calculate the key.
+It sends public key to be used on gateway to calculate the shared key.

-Gateway answers with Server Hello message that includes its public data for key calculation on node.
+Gateway answers with Server Hello message that includes its public key for shared key calculation on node.

-Once key is calculated, node send an encrypted message as Key Exchange Finished message.
-A 32 bit CRC is calculated and it is used for decryption test.
+Once shared key is calculated, node send an encrypted message as Key Exchange Finished message.
+Poly1305 encryption tag is used to check message integrity.

-If gateway validates CRC correctly it answers with a Cipher Finished message.
-It carries a CRC too.
+If gateway validates tag correctly it answers with a Cipher Finished message.

 This process is protected with a 32 byte shared **network key**, used for **authentication**.
-Client Hello and Server Hello messages are encrypted whit this network key.
-If network key is not the same on gateway and node this will lead to CRC errors and messages will be ignored.
+As in the first two messages shared key is not known yet, Client Hello and Server Hello messages are encrypted whit this network key.
+If network key is not the same on gateway and node this will lead to decryption errors and messages will be ignored.

-In case of any error in this process gateway sends an Invalidate Key to reset to original status and forgets key.
+In case of any error on node key negotiation gateway sends an Invalidate Key to reset to original status and forgets any calculated shared key for this node.

 When key is marked as valid node may start sending sensor data.

-Optionally gateway can send data to node.
+Optionally, gateway can send data to node.
 As node may be sleeping between communications, downlink messages has to be sent just after uplink data.
 So, one downlink message is queued until node communicates.
 Node waits some milliseconds before sleep for downlink data.

+If a new downlink message arrives, old scheduled data for that node, if any, is overwritten.

-In case of nodes that do not sleep (like actuators) gateway can send downlink data in any moment.
-Sleepy node is signaled during node registration on a bit on Key Exchange Finished message.
+In case of nodes that do not sleep (like a mains powered relay), gateway can send downlink data in any moment.
+Sleepy node is signaled during node registration on a bit in Key Exchange Finished message.
 It is set to 1 to signal that node will sleep just after sending data.

 Key is forced to change every period.
 Gateway decides the moment to invalidate each node key.
 If so, it sends an invalidate key as downlink, after next data message communication.
+This key validity period is configurable on [EnigmaIoTconfig.h](https://github.com/gmag11/EnigmaIOT/blob/master/src/lib/EnigmaIoTconfig.h) file.

 After that node may start new key agreement sending a new Client Hello message.

 All nodes and gateway are identified by its MAC address.
 No name is assigned so no configuration is needed on node.
-Function assignment has to be done in a  higher level.
+Function assignment has to be done at a higher level.

 ## State diagram for nodes and Gateway